ernest-alilovic/neighbourhood-map-ljubljana/README.md

 # Neighborhood Map
-A project I created for my Udacity Front-End Nanodegree - an interactive map of my hometown Ljubljana, Slovenia, made with React and powered by Mapbox and Foursquare.
+A project I created for my Udacity Front-End Nanodegree - an interactive map of my hometown Ljubljana, Slovenia, made with React and powered by Mapbox and Foursquare API.

 ## How to Get Started
 Download the project to your device: